osatoi/Sales-Report-using-Tableau-Tool/README.md

 This dashboard provides actionable insights for stakeholders by revealing:

-✅ High-value customers that contribute the most revenue.
+ - High-value customers that contribute the most revenue.

-✅ Seasonal sales trends that help forecast future demand.
+ - Seasonal sales trends that help forecast future demand

-✅ Top-performing products and regions for targeted marketing efforts.
+ - Top-performing products and regions for targeted marketing efforts.

-✅ Customer segmentation insights for personalized engagement strategies.
+ - Customer segmentation insights for personalized engagement strategies

 How to Use the Dashboard